 As IT leaders have discovered in recent years, the ownership of customer service is expanding, broadening, and becoming more consequential than ever before.
 As schools increasingly adopt a customer service mentality, more and more of the customer service onus is being placed on technology and the professionals who oversee it.

-While there may be no escaping a new reality in which every potential touchpoint with a parent, student, or community member presents either an opportunity or exposure for open, two-way dialogue, every interaction also presents an opportunity to build a relationship and create trust.
+In the new era of public education, every potential touchpoint with a parent, student, or community member presents both an opportunity for open, two-way dialogue and a chance to build a relationship and create trust.

 - Streamline customer service